jcc117/OcarinaProgrammingLanguage/README.md

 suited for those who have no programming experience.*

 # How do I compile an Ocarina file?
-With the following command:
+Navigate to the source folder and run the following command:

-*ocarinac filename.ocar*

-This shall produce a file called filename.rina, which runs on the Ocarina interpretter.
+*java -cp ".;java-cup-11a.jar" Ocarinac [path to file to be compiled]*

+This is temporary while the project is still being built.

+Ocarina files use the .ocar extension.

 # How do I run an Ocarina file?
 With the following command:
-*ocarina filename.rina*

 # How do I install Ocarina?
 To be determined.